-Implementation Strategy to Address Priority Health Needs
+Implementation Plan to Address Priority Health Needs

-WellStar Atlanta Medical Center and Atlanta Medical Center South are dedicated to improving the health of the community we serve.
-With the unique needs identified by our community partners and consideration given to the Culture of Health Framework; the Implementation Strategy focuses on two key focus areas.
+WellStar AMC and WellStar AMC South are dedicated to improving the health of the community we serve.
+With the unique needs identified by our community partners and consideration given to the Culture of Health Framework, the Implementation Plan focuses on two key areas.